-- Recrultment and Retention: to be committed to building an effective, highly skilled and well supported workforce by recrulting the best staff we possibly can, growing capacity from within and sharing best practice within and between partner schools. - Partnerships: through working in partnership to both respond to and anticipate community needs. - Leadership and Governance: through the further development of "distributed" leadership, supported by flexible and rigorous monitoring and evaluation to: - Continue to improve standards - Ensure that leadership at all levels is focussed on further raising of standards - o Ensure sound financial management in a climate of falling school budgets - o Ensure accommodation is flt for 21st Century teaching and learning - The control of the co
+- Standards and Achievements; standards to continue to rise with a particular focus on the proportion of students achieving the highest grades. - Teaching and Learning: assessment for learning will be embedded in all classrooms across the schools with a particular focus on challenging the most able.
+To continue to learn from each other and from the best practice locally, nationally and internationally. - Curriculum and Assessment: to promote an exciting, challenging and varied curriculum.
+To continue to celebrate extra-curricular / curriculum.enrichment by encouraging learning beyond the classroom. - Well-being: to provide a learning environment that is safe that promotes respect, tolerance and responsibility and that prepares students for the world of further study and work. - Recruitment and Retention: to be committed to building an effective, highly skilled and well supported workforce by recruiting the best staff we possibly can, growing capacity from within and sharing best practice within and between partner schools. - Partnerships: through working in partnership to both respond to and anticipate community needs. - Leadership and Governance: through the further development of "distributed" leadership, supported by flexible and rigorous monitoring and evaluation to: - o Continue to improve standards - o Ensure that leadership at all levels is focussed on further raising of standards - Ensure sound financial management in a climate of falling school budgets - o Ensure accommodation is fit for 21st Century teaching and learning - o Use infinite resource responsibly and "recycle, re-use and reduce" wherever we can